stuartellis/multiform/README.md

 > This does not interfere with any other use of Make.
 All of the targets and variables in the *mk* files are namespaced.

 All of the files for Terraform are in the directory *terraform1/*.
+Refer to the conventions README for the expected directory structure.
 Any other directories that contain Terraform code are ignored.

-The implementation references this external URL:
+The conventions README is here:

 https://github.com/stuartellis/multiform/tree/main/docs/tf-stacks-spec/0.4.0/README.md

+If you fork this repository, update the URL in the file *make/tools/stackform/stackform-cli.mk* to point to the conventions README in your fork.

 ## Dependencies